You know the drill by now.

 Type.ai is for authors who’ve tried using ChatGPT or Claude to help with their writing and found the experience promising but clunky.
 Promising because the AI was genuinely helpful.
 Clunky because it lived in the wrong place.

 If you’ve spent any time in the copy-paste loop (writing in one window, prompting in another, shuffling text back and forth), Type.ai exists to collapse that distance.
-The AI reads your document.
-It proposes changes inside your document.
-You evaluate those changes surrounded by your actual prose, not in a chat thread you’ll close and forget.
+The AI reads your document, proposes changes inside your document, and you evaluate those changes surrounded by your actual prose.
+Not in a chat thread you’ll close and forget.